 In 2018, deliberations on how the Commonwealth of Virginia should provide \$154 million annually to address long neglected capital maintenance at the Washington Metropolitan Area Transit Authority (WMATA) resulted in the diversion of two of the Authority's three revenue sources.
-The 2% Transit Occupancy Tax and the \$.15/\$100 Grantor's Tax are now assigned to the WMATA Capital Fund.
+The two percent Transient Occupancy Tax and the fifteen cents per \$100 Grantor's Tax are now assigned to the WMATA Capital Fund.
 The annual impact was a loss of \$102 million in Authority revenues for regional and local use.
-The adopted FY 2018-2023 Six Year Program, was reduced by \$275 million from initial projections resulting in partial funding for multiple projects with high scores of reducing congestion.
+The adopted FY 2018-2023 Six Year Program was reduced by \$275 million from initial projections resulting in partial funding for multiple projects with high scores of reducing congestion.